matthew-tfs/mjcb.io/content/blog/00039-goodbye-wordpress-hello-hugo.md

 I was able to recreate the entire website hierarchy that I had on WordPress without any issues.
 I was able to duplicate the URL format that I used with WordPress, so none of the posts and pages had any changes to their URL.

-I brought all of the images over, as well as any other media that I had hosted on WordPress.com.
-At the time I had around 40 posts, and they were very easy to convert to Markdown because I always wrote all of my posts in Notepad before putting them into the WordPress editor, so I didn't really have to do much to convert the posts to Markdown.
+I brought all the images over, as well as any other media that I had hosted on WordPress.com.
+At the time I had around 40 posts, and they were very easy to convert to Markdown because I always wrote all my posts in Notepad before putting them into the WordPress editor, so I didn't really have to do much to convert the posts to Markdown.
 The Shortcodes available in Hugo made the embedded Twitter posts and YouTube videos easy to insert into posts.
 A simple find/replace in VS Code removed a lot of the unneeded WordPress items.

 The WordPress theme that I was using was obviously not compatible, but I found a few themes on the [Hugo Themes](https://themes.gohugo.io/) website that I liked.
 I went with the [Clarity](https://themes.gohugo.io/themes/hugo-clarity/) theme and made minor modifications to it.

 The biggest issue I had was with the images that I had been using, I had to manually go through all posts and insert links to the correct images.
 I also had to correct things like URL references that they were using.

 I probably spent around 6 hours converting everything and validating the changes, which in the long run isn't that much of an issue.
-I took the opportunity to cleanup the number of tags that I was using, as I did not realize how excessive they were.
+I took the opportunity to clean up the number of tags that I was using, as I did not realize how excessive they were.
 I decided to put a cap of 5 tags to posts, anything more is just excessive in my opinion.
-I will utilize also categories more often as well to differentiate content.
+I will also utilize categories more often as well to differentiate content.

 Overall, the conversion was painless, worked perfectly and I am happy with the results.